autogluon/autogluon/docs/tutorials/image_classification_searcher.md

 print('Top-1 test acc: %.3f' % test_acc)
 ```

 Under the hood, Bayesian optimization in AutoGluon is implemented via the [**scikit-optimize**](https://scikit-optimize.github.io/) library, which allows the user to specify all sorts of Bayesian optimization variants.
-The full functionality of this library is available to use with `task.fit()`, simply by passing the appropriate `kwargs` as `algorithm_options`.
-Please see the [skopt.optimizer.Optimizer](http://scikit-optimize.github.io/optimizer/index.html#skopt.optimizer.Optimizer) documentation for the full list of keyword arguments that can be passed as `algorithm_options` when `algorithm='bayesopt'`.
+The full functionality of this library is available to use with `task.fit()`, simply by passing the appropriate `kwargs` as `search_options`.
+Please see the [skopt.optimizer.Optimizer](http://scikit-optimize.github.io/optimizer/index.html#skopt.optimizer.Optimizer) documentation for the full list of keyword arguments that can be passed as `search_options` when `search_strategy='bayesopt'`.

 To understand other aspects of the `fit` function that may be customized, please refer to the [fit API](../api/autogluon.task.image_classification.html#autogluon.task.image_classification.ImageClassification.fit).